sorrowless/ansible_ssh_trust/README.md

 [![Ansible Role](https://img.shields.io/ansible/role/d/50937)](https://galaxy.ansible.com/sorrowless/ssh_trust)
 [![GitHub](https://img.shields.io/github/license/sorrowless/ansible_ssh_trust)](https://github.com/sorrowless/ansible_ssh_trust/blob/master/LICENSE)

 Role to achieve SSH confidence between nodes.
-After some time of software deployment I stuck with interesting problem.
-There are cases when you need to deploy software to several nodes where one node will behave like master and will go to other nodes and fetch some data from them by SSH protocol.
-For example if you deploy a backup solution based on Rsnapshot, it will go from backup node to all the nodes which are needed to be backuped and try to get some data from them.
-Or in case of AutoSSH usage some nodes will go to other nodes.
-In both of these cases to avoid password authentication you have to generate and use SSH keys.
-And there you will stuck into the problem - if there are many nodes then you'll have to do a bunch of manual work to generate keys, place them to proper places and add SSH fingerprints also.
-With this role you can achieve all of these automatically.
+After setup new nodes one of which should reach other one, you get problem cause you have to go to the first node and manually try to reach second one.
+You have to do that cause SSH daemon will ask you to confirm target node fingerprint.
+In case you do not want to do that manually, this role can help.
+You can just specify primary and secondary nodes and run this role.
+For specified users on masters known_hosts will be created automatically.
+This helps especially if you have many primary nodes or have several groups of primary/secondary nodes.

 ## Requirements